Foy, Herefordshire

-Foy is a hamlet and parish in Herefordshire, England.
+Foy is a hamlet and civil parish in Herefordshire, England.
 By road, it is 7 km north of Ross-on-Wye, 23 km south east of Hereford and 27 km south west of Ledbury.
-The hamlet lies in a loop of the River Wye with the nearest vehicle bridges at Ross and Hoarwithy.
+Foy, and the further Foy parish hamlet of Ingestone, lies in a loop of the River Wye with the nearest vehicle bridges at Ross and Hoarwithy.

 History

 Early archeological finds.
 In 1791 a hoard of what was then described as "Bronze age celts" was found on rising ground between Hole-in-the-Wall and Old Gore.
 The word "celts" is obsolete now but probably refers in this instance to axes made of bronze, thereby establishing occupation of Foy in the Bronze Age.

 In Anglo-Saxon times, Foy was part of Mercia and records from 866 AD mention the establishment of a monastery at Foy (Lann Timoi).

 Saint Mary's church

 The present church is dedicated to Saint Mary.
 The south porch dates from the early 14th-century and the tower is in the Decorated style.